ClickCease

 Speak with a Domestic Abuse Attorney in Rockville MD

-If you would like to speak with an experienced domestic abuse attorney about domestic violence, you can call Marc Emden in Rockville, Maryland, at 301-762-7007, or you can contact us online.
-He handles cases throughout Maryland including Rockville, Bethesda, Silver Spring, Gaithersburg, Wheaton, Kensington, Aspen Hill, Burtonsville, Damascus, and surrounding counties.
-He also practices in Washington D.C.
+If you would like to speak with an experienced domestic abuse attorney about domestic violence, you can call Marc Emden in Rockville, Maryland, at 301-579-0653 or contact us online.
+He handles cases throughout Maryland, including Rockville, Bethesda, Silver Spring, Gaithersburg, Wheaton, Kensington, Aspen Hill, Burtonsville, Damascus, and surrounding counties.
+He also practices in Washington, D.C.

 If you are accused of domestic violence, an effective defense can often prevent: